kataho/sorted-tab-history/README.md

 (save, modification, cursor move and tab activation for now).
 Of course also provides commands for keymap to navigate among the list.

-Many editors have back/forward navigation shortcut, meanwhile, there is a small difference between way of ordering items.
+Many editors have back/forward navigation feature, meanwhile, there is a small difference between way of ordering items.
 It represents no ideal one in this world.
 Finding the best of your own is the main point of this package.